Skip to main content

 Loading...

-• Select Communication interface, choose: USB to CAN bus bridge (USB on PA11/PA12).
+• Select Communication interface and choose: USB to CAN bus bridge (USB on PA11/PA12).

 Loading...

 • Press the Q key.
-When Save configuration appears, then press the Y key.
+When Save configuration appears, press the Y key.

 Loading...

-• The configuration should now be saved, and you should have exited to the command line interface.
+• The configuration should now be saved, and you will exit to the command line interface.

-• Enter the command below to start compilation.
-This will take some time.
+• Enter the command below to start the compilation.
+This process may take some time.

 make -j4